Red Dragon Peacock Cichlid (Aulonocara sp. 'Red Dragon')

 Overfeeding causes ammonia spikes, digestive stress and rapid water quality decline.
 In Malawi tanks, that often shows up as dull colour, clamped fins and worsening algae before the fish stop eating.

-The Blue Gold Peacock Cichlid Fish is prized for the contrast between metallic blue facial colour, warmer gold to bronze body tones and iridescent highlights that shift with angle and mood.
+The Blue-Gold Peacock Cichlid is prized for the contrast between metallic blue facial colour, warmer gold to bronze body tones and iridescent highlights that shift with angle and mood.
 Adult males are the show fish here.
 As they mature, they develop stronger head colour, cleaner fin edging and a more intense body sheen.
 Females remain far plainer, usually in subdued silver-brown tones that help them blend into the background.

 Some hobbyists ask whether a peacock can live with South American cichlids such as Thorichthys Maculipinnis - Elliot'S Cichlid - or Guianacara Dacrya - South American Cichlid.
 While size and temperament may look similar, the water chemistry and behavioural style are different enough that I would not recommend mixing them long term.
 Likewise, Tanganyikan species such as Kiriza Yellow Cichlid - Tropheus Moorii or Orange I Blunthead Cichlid - Tropheus have different dietary and social needs.